Chaldene/pancam/To-Do.md

 * swis.py: Generate hk in raw pickle format
 * Img Cnt plot to add y-axis
 * Way to track data type and processing history
+* Guareenteed way to distinguish between WAC and HRC CRs with just TM
+* Logging to also stream to console if errors but otherwise ignore
+* Hide x-axis labels on multi-stack, particularly for overview as can see extra numbers.